PrincipiumVitae/TJHS-SpartaRobotica/README.md

 # TJHS-SpartaRobotica
-the Python based code used by the FRC team 'Sparta Robotica'.
-Files will be begin to be added starting on the week of January 8th.
+This code will be used by the FRC team 'Sparta Robotica'.
+This is a 1 man job for the most part, but contrubutions are welcome.